Dangerous Forklifts in New York Causing Injuries and Death

 Compensation for workplace injuries can go beyond medical costs to also include financial benefits due to lost wages, disability benefits for short-term or long-term care, and even pain and suffering.
 When you speak to an attorney, all forms of damages will be taken into consider before moving forward with your claim to ensure you receive the maximum compensation for your injuries.

-The New York work injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP are here to help when you need an experienced attorney who will fight for the compensation you deserve.
+The New York work injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP are here to help when you need an experienced attorney who will fight for the compensation you deserve.
 You may very likely be entitled to compensation and damages.
 Call us at (212) 986-7353 to find out about your rights under the law.